World Baijiu Day is August 9. Baijiu is the planet’s most popular spirit—20 billion bottles per year— but largely unknown beyond China.

 Carry Nation, see website for address.

-Meanwhile, sibling venue Bar Dans Les Arbes, a “tree bar” near Marseilles, served a Moutai and Gin Summer Punch for WBD 2017 and will feature baijiu again this year.
+Meanwhile, sibling venue Bar Dans Les Arbes, a “tree bar” near Marseilles, will be serving a Moutai and Gin Summer Punch.
+Stop by and get a glass!

 Bar Dans Les Arbres, see website for more details.